zeusbtc69/snake-game/README.md

 *************************************************
 Linked List Implementation
-Just learnt linked and was trying to implement it then dicided to make a snake game using linked list
+Just learnt linked and was trying to implement it then decided to make a snake game using linked list

 I made this repository to share it with beginners as I found it difficult to follow the other repositories I found on this topic.
 *************************************************